Kunle123/CandidateV/DEPLOYMENT_ARCHITECTURE.md

 All API requests follow this pattern:
 - Frontend makes requests to `/api/*`
-- Vercel (via rewrites in vercel.json) forwards these to `https://api-gateway-production.up.railway.app/api/*`
+- Vercel (via rewrites in frontend/vercel.json) forwards these to `https://api-gateway-production.up.railway.app/api/*`
 - The API Gateway on Railway routes requests to the appropriate microservice

 ## Deployment Files

-- **Root `vercel.json`**: Main configuration for Vercel deployment
+- **`frontend/vercel.json`**: Frontend configuration for Vercel deployment
-  - Builds from the frontend directory
   - Routes API requests to Railway API Gateway
   - All other routes go to the SPA frontend
+  - Specifies build configuration

 - **Frontend environment variables**:
   - Production (`.env`): Points to Railway API Gateway